Last updated: December 1, 2013

 Cell phone, text messaging legislation (2013):

-HB 2417: Would prohibit driving while using a handheld electronic communications device.
+HB 1247: Would prohibit driving while using a handheld electronic communications device.
 Fines: $75 (first offense), then $100/$125/$150 for subsequent offenses.
 Amends current texting law.
 Add exemptions such as single-button activation of cell phones and two-way radios.
 OK’d by the Transportation: Vehicles and Safety Committee on Feb.
 20, in a 5-3 vote.
 Approved by the full House in a 64-46 vote March 1.
 Approved by the Senate Transportation Committee in a 12-3 vote of May 1.
 Senate Floor amendment stating that a first offense is not a moving violation approved by Transportation (May 15) and the Senate (May 16).
-Latest action: Approved by the Senate in a 34-20 vote of May 23.
-Back to the House for final sign-off.
+Approved by the Senate in a 34-20 vote of May 23.
+Latest action: Final sign-off in the House in a 69-48 vote of May 28.
+Signed by the governor Aug.
+16 as Public Act 098-0506.
+Takes effect Jan.
+1, 2014.
 (D’Amico)

 House Bill 2410: Would allow automated traffic photographs in construction or maintenance zones to be used as evidence that a driver violated the cell phone law.
 (Hoffman)